U.S. Naval Sea Cadets Tour Pentagon

-Youth from the U.S. Naval Sea Cadets Alexandria Division tour the Pentagon, Washington, D.C., Aug.
+Youth with the U.S. Naval Sea Cadets Alexandria Division participate in a question-and-answer session with Department of Defense leaders at the Pentagon, Washington, D.C., Aug.
 7, 2025.
-(DoD photo by U.S. Air Force Staff Sgt.
-Madelyn Keech)
+(DoD photo by U.S. Navy Petty Officer 2nd Class Aiko Bongolan)

 |Date Taken: